You’ve probably heard the saying, “content is king.”

-Making sure that things like your page titles (aka title tags), headings and meta descriptions are optimized for your primary keyword are important too, but a thorough content audit will help seal the deal.
+Making sure that things like your page titles (aka title tags), headings, and meta description are optimized for your primary keyword is important too, but thorough content audits will help seal the deal.

 I’ll also show you how to ensure that you don’t have pages with thin content, duplicate content, and keyword cannibalization.
 Lastly, we’ll look at how to audit your content for E-A-T signals which will help build your site’s authority.

-This content audit checklist will help maximize your content marketing efforts and reach your SEO goals, as we’ll make sure that no stone is left unturned.
+This content audit spreadsheet checklist will help maximize your content marketing efforts and reach your SEO content goals, as we’ll make sure that no stone is left unturned.

 Table Of Contents

 - What is a Content Audit?